 Educate your fans to See First

 Let your followers know they can continue to see your content in their Feed.
-They will need to go to your Facebook page and hover over the “Following” tab, in the drop-down menu click see first.
+They will need to go to your Facebook business page and hover over the “Following” tab, in the drop-down menu click see first.

 Create relevant and interesting content that will spark conversations.
 Be creative with the posts.
 You can use the press and hold live images, live videos, gifs, questions with gif answers, photos etc.